tayler-id/crypto-trading-assistant/memory-bank/systemPatterns.md

 - **API Calls:** Wrapped in `try...catch` blocks.
 Errors are logged using Winston, including response data and status for HTTP errors.
 - **Trade Execution (`executeTrade`):** Includes a basic retry mechanism (3 attempts with 5-second delay) upon failure. `getPosition` 404 errors are handled gracefully.
-- **AI Recommendation (`getTradingRecommendation`):** Includes retry logic for Gemini API calls (specifically for 503 errors), with a 10-second delay between retries.
-Defaults to 'HOLD' if retries fail or other errors occur.
-Basic validation checks if the response starts with 'BUY', 'SELL', or 'HOLD'.
+- **AI Recommendation (`getTradingRecommendation`):**
+    - Includes retry logic for Gemini API calls (specifically for 503 errors), with a 10-second delay between retries.
+    - Defaults to 'HOLD' if retries fail or other errors occur.
+    - Uses `/\b(BUY|SELL|HOLD)\b/i` regex for parsing the recommendation, both in the initial attempt and within the retry logic, ensuring consistency.